Are you starting a business, and need IT setup? Find out what we can do

 What we find is customers want a single point ownership, that is solely responsible for fixing issues and optimising the environment, rather than navigate the support options with Microsoft, possibly paying Microsoft for elevated support.

-As a Microsoft Gold Partner, we provide Office 365 support to clients, we resolve most issues in-house through our extensive knowledge and expertise, but we do escalate to Microsoft when there are bugs or other deficiencies, that require fixes.
+As a Microsoft Gold Partner in the United Kingdom, we provide Office 365 support to clients in London region and across the UK, we resolve most issues in-house through our extensive knowledge and expertise, but we do escalate to Microsoft when there are bugs or other deficiencies, that require fixes.

 For more information please contact us